 Young people would still be developing both physically and emotionally, and alcohol causes them more harmful effects than it does to adults.
 Sedqa advocates that any new measure adopted, which in this case is the banning of consumption and purchasing of alcohol by under 17s, is enforced.
 Furthermore, Sedqa emphasizes the importance of educating the parents in taking up their responsibility when it comes to alcohol consumption by their children as from an early age.

+It is now possible to apply to MTA for a permit for a one-off party for under 17-year-olds, provided no alcohol is available over the counter.
+One such party is currently being advertised at Axis discotheque.
+What are Sedqa’s views on this arrangement?
 While Agenzija Sedqa emphasises that young people should stay away from alcohol consumption, as well as promotes and holds courses in preparation of ‘mocktails’ (alcohol-free cocktails) as an alternative drink, the Agency reiterates that alternative leisure activities for young people – especially in the case where they are as young as 12 years old – should not take place in an environment associated with partying and in a setting which clearly shows that alcohol is usually served.

 On the other hand, Sedqa is not against parties and such forms of entertainment as such but against the individuals’ behaviour in relation to the excessive consumption of alchohol and use of other illicit substance during such parties and even private parties, including private ones to that matter.

+Is Sedqa satisfied with existing facilities for young teenagers?
+Is there a lack of entertainment targeting this age-group, which may possibly push them to experiment with alcohol at a young age in the first place?
 The Agency states that attractive alternative leisure activities, such as sports, should be promoted and supported so that young people are encouraged to engage in and / or organize together with their peers.
 Such initiates would promote a positive approach towards life that will help young people have fun in a healthy environment while creating further awareness of the positive aspect of life.
 Although more facilities have been made available in the past few years, there should always be innovative measures taken to ensure that young people adopt such alternatives as part of their lifestyle.
 Sedqa also believes that it is essential for young people to utilize their free time in an appropriate manner as they would benefit on a personal level and also leave a positive effect on society.

 People who start experimenting with substances at a young age are usually driven to such lifestyle for various reasons: personal issues, peer pressure (especially when the young person’s friends are of an older age-group), having a difficult family situation and the inability to deal with them on a personal level, and the acceptance of such lifestyle within their own environment.